Current stage: Preliminary Injunction

 June 16, 2025

-Key EventThe court ordered defendants to confirm by June 19, 2025 that processing holds rescinded under the referenced memo have been removed from case management systems and that communications were updated.
+Key EventThe court issued an electronic order requiring defendants to confirm by June 19, 2025 that processing holds rescinded under a USCIS memorandum have been removed from case management systems and that guidance, systems, website virtual-agent scripts, and other form communications have been updated so applicants are properly informed.

 June 13, 2025